reimandlab/DPM_publication_code/Figure_3/README.md

     |- CCDS_current.txt # dataset of protein-coding genes, downloaded January 16 2023
     |- 'Census_allWed Jan 18 16_45_05 2023.tsv' # cancer genes of the COSMIC Cancer Gene Census database, downloaded January 18 2023
     |- hsapiens.GO_BP_REACTOME.name.gmt # gmt file of GO biological processes and molecular pathways of Reactome, downloaded March 27 2023
+    |- hoxa10_fcs.csv # fcs of the HOXA10-AS lncRNA KD and OE experiments
+    |- hoxa10_pvals.csv # p-values of the HOXA10-AS lncRNA KD and OE experiments
+    |- panelE_Rdata.Rdata # enrichment map data from the two methods
 ```

 ## Reproducibility